psam3210/a3-n-body/README.md

 <br>

-> This is a computer science class first, a design clas second, and an orbital dynamics class third.
+> This is a computer science class first, a design class second, and an orbital dynamics class third.
 >
 > — Michael Fehrenbach